“Please put us out of our misery.”

 The purpose of email subject lines

 If your subject line isn’t compelling, your subscribers won’t open your email.
-If they don’t open that email, they won’t see the links to all the new products you’ve launched, or the blog post you just wrote.
-If they don’t do that, your campaign’s a goner.
+An unopened email means they won’t see the links to all the new products you’ve launched, or the blog post you just wrote.
+When they don’t do that, your campaign’s a goner.

 In short, a good email subject line convinces readers to open your email.
 It gets them excited about what they’re going to learn, or become, after they look through it — and it uses language that compels them to click through.